hashenkottegoda/Video-Subtitle-Generator/readme.md

 # Video Subtitle Generator 🎬

-This project is a full-stack, Dockerized application that automatically generates subtitle files (`.srt`) from video files using OpenAI's Whisper model.
-Users can upload `.mp4` video files through a REST API, and the system extracts audio, transcribes speech, and returns a downloadable subtitle file.
+A full-stack, Dockerized application that automatically generates subtitle files (`.srt`) from `.mp4` video files using OpenAI Whisper.
+Includes a simple web UI for uploading and downloading subtitles with one click.

-It's especially useful for:

-- Content creators needing quick subtitles
-- Lecture video archiving
-- Accessibility automation
-- Developers experimenting with Whisper-based transcription

 ---

+## 💡 Features

+- Upload video via React web app
+- Generates subtitles using Whisper (via Python service)
+- Download `.srt` file from browser
+- Runs fully in Docker
+- No manual steps or API calls needed

+---

 ### How it works

-The application consists of two main services working together:
+The application consists of three main services working together:

 1. **Spring Boot Backend (Java)**